Future Ready Curriculum

 Elaborative interrogation or deep learning.
 We use SOLO taxonomy to ensure a depth of understanding for all children as part of our teaching, learning and assessment practices

 Reference: Improving Students’ Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology John Dunlosky, Katherine A. Rawson, Elizabeth J. Marsh, Mitchell J. Nathan, and Daniel T. Willingham

-We have made clear the cultural capital that we wish to equip our children with.
+At Blue Coat, Cultural Capital is defined as the best that humanity has thought, said and done.
+We have made clear the cultural capital that we wish to equip our children with throughout our curriculum planning.
 At each stage in the learning, aspects that reflect this are embedded within each subject of our curriculum.
 As part of our process of constructing a clearly sequenced curriculum, we placed cultural capital opportunities within the overall structure.
 Part of being “Future Ready” means that our children need to have the cultural reference points to thrive socially and academically.

 - grapheme–phoneme correspondences in a clearly defined, incremental sequence

 - to apply the skill of blending (synthesising) phonemes in order to read words